Should I wait to be admitted before applying for aid?

 Loan entrance counseling is required by federal regulations for all first-time borrowers at a school.
 The session gives an overview of the federal loan program, discussing the types of loans, interest rates, borrower rights and responsibilities, etc.

-Loan exit counseling is required when borrowers graduate or leave college to make sure that they understand their rights and responsibilities as a borrower.
+Loan exit counseling is required when borrowers graduate, withdraw or drop below half time enrollment to make sure that they understand their rights and responsibilities as a borrower.

 Both the entrance and exit counseling are done through your account at the Department of Education’s Federal Student Aid website.